helloric/docker-kobuki-compile/README.md

 ## Installing packages
 Simply download the .deb-files from the [Releases-page](https://github.com/helloric/docker-kobuki-compile/releases/) and run `dpkg -i *.deb` on your machine, however as you might not have all dependencies installed you might see some error messages starting with `dpkg: dependency problems prevent configuration of ...`.
 To fix that we can just run `sudo apt install -f` afterwards which should install all needed ROS 2 packages.

+## Contributing
+Note that this repo only provides a docker environment to cross-compile the debian-packages for issues with the functionality itself report issues at the [kobuki_ros issue tracker](https://github.com/kobuki-base/kobuki_ros/issues).

+Please use the [issue tracker](https://github.com/helloric/docker-kobuki-compile/issues) to submit bug reports and feature requests.
+Please use merge requests as described [here](/CONTRIBUTING.md) to add/adapt functionality.

+## License

+this docker environment setup is distributed under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).

+## Maintainer / Authors / Contributers

+Andreas Bresser, andreas.bresser@dfki.de